sleet-js/smart-contract-methods-const/social-near-contract-methods-const/README.md

 # social-near-contract-methods-const
-const's for a simple near greeting smart contract methods
+const's for social.near smart contract methods

 ℹ️ can be used with any near api js option.